Cover bild

 Bernd pauses.
 “Maybe the AI isn’t so bad.”

-1. Go torück zur Workflow-Overview and click on Create new workflow
+1. Go back zur workflow-Overview and click on Create new workflow

-2. Nenne ihn oben links: 2 Agent: Redaktionelle Einzelbewertung
+2. Nenne ihn oben links: 2 Agent: Individual editorial evaluation

 • Trigger Interval: Hours